All of these research interests fit into my three primary focus areas within the theory and practice

 - Alejandro Celis (BSc in Mechanical Engineering, graduated in 2009)

 - Ralph Koyess (BSc in Mechanical Engineering, graduated in 2009, currently vehicle modeling engineer at Lotus F1 team)

 - Ralf Endress (Exchange student from Technical University Munich, Germany, graduated in 2007)

 - Alessandra Pollifroni (Capstone co-supervised with Dr. Dolatabadi, graduated in 2006, now Engineer at Wood Group)

 - Davide Prella (Capstone co-supervised with Dr. Dolatabadi, graduated in 2006, now Engineer at Diamond Aircraft)

 - Jason Smalridge (Co-op supervised by me, graduated in 2006, now Test Automation Developer at Yellow Pages)

-- Amelie Lemoine (BSC in Mechanical Engineering, graduated in 2004, currently engineer at the fly-by-wire group at Bombardier Aerospace)
+- Amelie Lemoine (Capstone Project, graduated in 2004, currently engineer at the fly-by-wire group at Bombardier Aerospace)